Click on the + or - to open or close the content boxes.

 Here's a video showing you how to set this up.

-Beware though..if you change your Sender ID to a word people cannot reply to you.
+Beware though..if you change your Sender ID to a word, people CANNOT REPLY to you.
 If you change to your own handset number, all replies go back to your phone and bypass the SMS Platform.
 If you are sending commercial SMS messages (eg advertising), you will need to include an opt-out to be compliant with the Spam Act and of course not annoy customers if they choose to stop getting your messages.
 This is easy to do by inserting the OptOut Placeholder Link.
+The OptOut placeholder with the link should be used at all times if you send a commercial text using a SENDER ID.

 REPLIABLE is the default setting for all SMS Express accounts and means you're using our shared numbers, so all replies come back into your online SMS Express account where you can view in your Replies inbox.
 But as we discussed earlier, if you set your own Sender ID as the Default (see example in the first image) this overrides the system's Repliable default and you cannot get replies.